Международен Младежки Обмен

 4) It is recommended to make scans of tickets before your arrival in case you lose them.
 The reimbursement will be done only in Euros.

 5) You must complete the dissemination activities and send to the organizers evidences of them (pictures, videos, written report, etc.).
 Could be one for the whole group or individual – the decision is up to each participant and national group.

 About the venue:

-Participants will be accommodated in double/triple rooms each one with single beds and separated by gender.
-Each of the elegantly furnished and functionally equipped rooms has a shower, W.C., a telephone with a direct dialing system, satellite TV, air-conditioning (in some of the rooms), central heating and Internet connection.
+Participants will be accommodated in a house in double rooms each one with single beds and separated by gender.
+Each of the elegantly furnished and functionally equipped rooms has a shower, W.C., a telephone whit a direct dialing system, satellite TV and Internet connection.

 The menu will be adapted according to the diary requirements and the allergies of each participant.
 Therefore, it is highly important to fill in fully and correctly the application form, especially regarding that matter!!!

-Food won’t be served, but will be provided as a buffet in order to minimize the food waste and decrease our carbon footprint.
+Food will be delivered and in order to minimize the food waste and decrease our carbon foot print, a menu will be given to the participants and they will select their food for the next day.
 The mother Earth will really appreciate, if everyone of us pays close attention to the amount of food he/she takes.
-Food will never be over, so there won`t be any need to take a lot at once

 - Read carefully the Terms and Conditions you are agreeing with, when sending your application!